vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 - [Was Weber Wrong?
 A Human Capital Theory of Protestant Economic History](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=988031)
 - [Study: The Protestant work ethic is real. psmag.com](https://psmag.com/economics/protestant-worth-ethic-real-65544)

-The last one in particular, observed in simpliefied terms that Protestantism may not make you rich, but makes you unhappy when you’re not rich:
+The last one in particular, observed in simplified terms that Protestantism may not make you rich, but makes you unhappy when you’re not rich:

 > Tests the relation between Protestantism and work attitudes using a novel method, operationalizing work ethic as the effect of unemployment on individuals’ subjective well-being.
 Analyzing a sample of 150,000 individuals from 82 societies, we find strong support for a Protestant work ethic: unemployment hurts Protestants more and hurts more in Protestant societies.
 Whilst the results shed new light on the Protestant work ethic debate, the method has wider applicability in the analysis of attitudinal differences. ...

+[Peter Thiel](https://www.youtube.com/watch?v=vfbndRTlsg4) criticizes that removal of free will causes scape goating of the God by removing personal responsibility and too much focus on insufficiencies of people may cause reduce conversations, thus both causing stagnation.

 ## Criticism of Mystical Pop Cultures
 Calvinist criticized all magical and mystical things, but what quantitative studies tell us about it?